Investing in times of crisis

 How is findependent reacting?

-With findependent, we pursue a passive buy and hold investment strategy.
-Our broad-based investment solutions are geared towards long-term investment.
-This means that we deliberately do not react actively to current and other market developments, but review the ETFs we use and their weightings only once a year, and even then we generally make only small adjustments.
+With findependent, we pursue a passive “buy and hold” investment strategy.
+Our broad-based investment solutions are geared towards long-term investing.
+We only select the best ETFs.
+These are managed by established institutions with a good reputation and in accordance with clearly comprehensible principles.
+We regularly review the ETFs used and their weighting but even then we generally only make small adjustments.

 Do you need another overview of how long-term investing with ETFs works and how exactly the value of investments comes about?
 Then you’ll find the answers in this blog.